scorpp13/hypr-void/README.md

 - [ ] Change to hypr-void directory
 - `cd $HOME/hypr-void/`
 - [ ] Copy files and folders from it to your $HOME
-- `cp -r .config .local .vim .Xresources .bash_profile .bashrc .gtkrc-2.0 .my_aliases .vimrc $HOME`
+- `cp -r .config .local .vim .Xresources .bash_profile .bashrc .gtkrc-2.0 .alias .vimrc $HOME`
 - [ ] Install necessary software from list
 - `sudo xbps-install -S ...`
 - [ ] Reboot your machine